njtransit 9 months ago

 Could be due to you being in a better mental state.
 Gut-brain axis is very evident for me personally.
 If I am tense gut is the first to get affected.

-• 4gotunameagain 20 hours ago
+• 4gotunameagain 9 months ago

 The refusal to over-industrialise food in Europe (compare to the US) leads to higher quality, more "natural" food.

-• FredPret a day ago
+• FredPret 9 months ago

 Another possibility: dishwashers are more rare in Europe - the soap residue some of them leaves on irritates some stomachs.

-• looperhacks a day ago
+• looperhacks 9 months ago

 That sounds counter-intuitive?
 I doubt most people take the time to rinse everything off with clear water.
 Dishwashers on the other hand always have a rinsing step

-• AyyEye a day ago
+• AyyEye 9 months ago

 There is enough residue left over that even diluted 1:10 its still cytotoxic.
 [1]